csbl-usp/reannotator-microarray-probes/README.md

 rm Miniconda3.sh
 ```

-**Important!!!** Close and open your terminal to activated the conda base environment.
+**Important!!!** Close and reopen your terminal to activate the conda base environment.

 ### Update Conda using the command line: